-Mother Moo is a homemade ice cream shop that is a short 10-minute drive from me.
+Mother Moo is a homemade ice cream shop that’s 10-minutes from where I live now.
 Their 1,000+ Yelp fans and I agree that they really know how to make ice cream!!
 Two scoops of their corn flakes ice cream makes the kid in me feel comforted and happy.
 The adult-me loves going to the Design district to browse fancy-schmancy interior design stores.
 I also have a thing for international fashion magazines, especially French and Italian ones.
-No, I can’t speak either language, but that’s part of the appeal.
+No, I can’t speak either language, but I love gawking at the fashion and fabulous people.
 Roots 1 by Pressed Juicery is my favorite pressed juice blend at the moment.
-With lots of crushed ice added and a sprig of mint, this healthy drink fills me with joy and plenty of nutritious goodness.
-A session at Just Float is like therapy and giving myself a manicure makes me feel “treated.”
+When I add lots of crushed ice and a sprig of mint, this healthy drink fills me with joy and plenty of nutritious goodness.
+And a session at Just Float or giving myself a manicure makes me feel “treated.”

 ASSIGNMENT: Think of at least five things that could elevate your life, spark joy, and be a simple treat.
 Keep the list on your phone so you can refer to it when you need a pick-me-up.

 The architect Frank Lloyd Wright said I believe in God, only I spell it Nature.
 Whether or not you consider yourself spiritual, there’s a part of you that feels a deep connection to something bigger than yourself.
 Nurturing that part of you helps you experience a profound type of love and connection to others.
 It can make you feel happier and less judgmental.